CommVault Systems (CVLT) Q4 2017 Results - Earnings Call Transcript

 N. Robert Hammer - CommVault Systems, Inc.

-I'm going to let Al – I've summarized it and I forgot to mention my last comment that we're significantly expanding our managed service and SaaS offerings as well.
+I'm going to let Al – I've summarized it and I forgot to mention in my last comment that we're significantly expanding our managed service and SaaS offerings as well.
 So, Al, why don't you take this?

 Alan G. Bunte - CommVault Systems, Inc.